subeshb1/sketchalgorithms/src/markdown/remark/api-test/path-contains-comparison.md

 type: doc
 category: Automated Tests
 position: 305
+description: Use path_contains comparison in api-test to perform path level subset checks in your API response.
 ---

 The `path_contains` does the same check as `contains` but allows the check to be made inside JSON object path at any depth.
 The path accessing pattern follows javascript object accessing patterns.